easyretrofit/retrofit-spring-boot-starter/README.md

     url: http://localhost:8080/
 ```

-Pls keep app.test.base-url on your resources' config file, baseUrl can also be a URL as http://localhost:8080/
+Pls keep app.hello.url on your resources' config file, baseUrl can also be a URL as `http://localhost:8080/`

 Create a custom ConverterFactoryBuilder and inherit BaseConverterFactoryBuilder